wormholer/KAP-manual/en/model/computed_column.en.md

 · Under one project, computed column cannot duplicate with any other column in current model

 ### For KAP 2.4.0 ~ 2.4.3

 #### Create Computed Column

 KAP allows you to define computed columns for each model seprately.
 A column column is based on specific table in the table, using one or more columns on that table to form an expression.
 For example, say you have a fact table named `kylin_sales` with following columns: `price` (price for each item in the transaction), `item_count` (number of sold items in the transaction) and `part_dt` (time when the transaction happens).
 You can define two more computed columns on `kylin_sales`: `total_amount = price * item_count` and `deal_year = year(part_dt)`.
-Thus, later when creating a cube, you can not only define dimensions/measures based on original columns price/item_count/part_dt, but also from newly added computed columns total_amount/deal_year.
+Thus, later when creating a cube, you can not only define dimensions/measures based on original columns `price`/`item_count`/`part_dt`, but also from newly added computed columns `total_amount`/`deal_year`.

 You can create computed columns by clicking the icon as the arrow points to:

 ![](images/computed_column_en.1.png)

-the following information is required:
+Note that following information is required:

 ![](images/computed_column_en.2.png)

-+ **Column**：Display name of the created column
++ **Column**：Display name of the created column.

 + **Expression**：Definition of the computed column.
 Notice no columns from other tables is allowed to appear here.

+  > Expressions can support rich advanced functions (specified at the end of this article), but please do not define the expression that contains the aggregations (as cube measures).
+For example that expression of a computed column cannot directly support count (distinct), such as "select count (distinct seller_ID) from kylin_sales".

-+ **Data Type**：The data type of the created column
++ **Data Type**：The data type of the created computed column.

 After defining the computed columns in model, you need to use them to build cube (either as dimension or measure), so that computed column can be pre-calculated and performance advantages can be observed.